moinakdas/Wayside-Installation-Tracker/README.md

-# Wayside-Installation-Tracker
+# Wayside Installation Tracker
-Program to track progress of wayside equipment installation for Crosstown Partners
+The Wayside Installation Tracker is a program used to track the installation of various pieces of wayside equipment for Crosstown Partners under contract S-48012.
+It analyzes a spreadsheet tabulating the installation of each piece of equipment and provides a high level overview of project progress per installation type.
+It also organizes said data over different categories (i.e. overall progress can be displayed by station & tunnel, interlocking, or track number).